the-hive-mind/brainfuckjs/README.md

 ```

 ## cli
 To use `brainfuckjs` as cli, it is recommended to install it globally `npm i -g jsbrainfuck`.
 That way, you'll be able to use the `bfjs` command.
+To install `brainfuckjs` globally, use `npm i -g jsbrainfuck`.

 ### compiling
 With `bfjs` you can compile an existing brainfuck file.
 Therefore, the syntax of the cli works this way:
 `bjfs compile <path-to-bf-file> <output-file>`

-The output will be a NodeJS CLI itself and is runnable by `node <output-file>` or `./<outputfile>` - dependent on your operating system.
+The output will be a NodeJS CLI itself and is runnable by `node <output-file> <optional-input>` or `./<outputfile> <optional-input>` - dependent on your operating system.

 ### interpreting
 With `bfjs` you can interpret an existing brainfuck file.
 Therefore, the syntax of the cli works this way: